felixnyamweya/search-analytics/README.md

-Search analytics processing for GOV.UK
+Search analytics processing
 ======================================

-This code extracts analytics data from google analytics and processes it such that it can be used by the site search on gov.uk for improving search result quality.
+This code extracts analytics data from google analytics and processes it such that it can be used by the site search on websites for improving search result quality.

 Installation